libersoft-org/yellow-documentation/AMTP.md

 ## Security

-### User and admin authentication
+### User and administrator authentication

-User's or admin's password never leaves a end device for advanced security reasons.
-Passwords are verified by asymmetric encryption like this:

-1. Client creates a private key, then a public key out of this private key with the encryption algorhytm that is supported by a server and stores both these keys on the device.
-2. Client creates their account and sends a public key and the name of the encryption algorhytm within the registration and server stores it in the database.
-Private key is NOT sent during the registration, it never leaves the end device.
+The authentication process for users and administrators is designed to ensure that sensitive password information remains confined to the user's device.
+This is achieved through a asymmetric encryption strategy, outlined as follows:

+#### 1. Key Generation and Initial Setup:
+- Upon initiating the registration process, the client generates a unique private key on the device.
+Utilizing an encryption algorithm compatible with the server, a corresponding public key is derived from this private key.
+- Both keys are securely stored on the client's device; however, only the public key, along with the name of the utilized encryption algorithm, is transmitted to the server during account registration.
+The server then records the public key in its database for future authentication processes.
+It is crucial to note that the private key is never transmitted or leaves the client's device, ensuring maximum security.

+#### 2. Authentication Sequence:
-3. Client sends a login request to the server with their user name.
-Server generates a new random string, encrypts this string with a public key and sends it to the client.
+- For authentication, the client sends a login request accompanied by their username to the server.
+- In response, the server generates a random string, which is then encrypted using the client's public key before being sent back to the client.
-4. Client decrypts the string they got from a server and sends it decrypted back to the server.
+- Upon receipt, the client utilizes their private key to decrypt the received string, sending the decrypted version back to the server for verification.
-5. Server verifies if the decrypted string is correct and sends the session token back to client if the string was correct.
+- The server compares the decrypted string with the original random string.
+If they match, it confirms the client's identity and grants access by issuing a session token to the client.

+This authentication method leverages the strengths of asymmetric encryption to safeguard user data, ensuring that sensitive information, such as private keys, remains protected within the confines of the user's device.
+This approach not only enhances security but also aligns with best practices for secure communications in modern applications.

 ## DNS connection